 Few think about the thousands of factory workers who make and assemble airplane parts, or about the complex and sometime hazardous machinery they use, which is itself designed by a different set of engineers.
 Because factory work is less publicly visible than air travel, the designers of factory equipment often receive less scrutiny than the designers of airplanes, even though both hold human lives in their hands.

-At the Stoddard Firm, we believe in holding accountable all those who endanger others for profit, whether in the sky or on the factory floor.
+At the Stoddard Firm, our manufacturing plant and spinal cord injury attorneys believe in holding accountable all those who endanger others for profit, whether in the sky or on the factory floor.

 Georgia Has Become a Capital of Aerospace Manufacturing at the Cost of Worker Safety

 Gulfstream Aerospace Corp. is the biggest manufacturing employer in Georgia, with a statewide workforce more than 10,000 strong.
 The company has deep roots here, owning a total of 3.2 million square feet of Savannah facilities, including the airport-adjacent production plant and headquarters that first made Gulfstream a household name.

 Though it’s easily the biggest, Gulfstream is also far from the only airplane manufacturer in town.
 With over 800 separate aerospace companies in operation around the state, Georgia ranks as the second most attractive state in the nation for aerospace manufacturing, as of 2019.